Common vocabulary in IELTS Listening

 3. Subjects in university: Commerce, Biology, Psychology, Engineering, Marketing, Sociology, Physics, Chemistry, History, Geography, Architecture, Law, Philosophy, Economics

-The vocabulary used is still words that are common knowledge even though section 4 is the most difficult section.
-There could be a range of topics as section 4 is also based on academics.
+The vocabulary used is still words that are common knowledge even though Part 4 is the most difficult part.
+There could be a range of topics as Part 4 is also based on academics.
 Here is some vocabulary that is frequently used.

 1. Health: vegetarian, leisure, disease, vitamin, protein, carbohydrates, exercise, treatment

 2. Animals and their habitat: mammals, reptile, primates, predators, prey, mountain, jungle, forest, island, pond, river, stream

 3. Continents and Countries: North America, South America, Asia, Africa, Europe, Antarctica, Australia, Oceania, England, Canada, China, United Kingdom, Germany, Mexico, Switzerland

 4. Environment: global warming, disaster, earthquake, tornado, blizzard, hurricane, pollution, temperature, drought